medqhuang/self-harness/PERSON.md

 **Slipping when:** Someone asks about the core and I have to go look.

-End of day, write 2–3 sentences about where the project is.
+End of day, write something about where the project is.
 What I can't write down is what I've lost.

 ---